 The other important aspect of this discussion is determining how you and your co-parent will divide the conservator rights and duties associated with your special needs child.
 For this blog post section, I will assume that your child requires more frequent than regular intervention by psychologists, doctors, or other professionals.
 Also, I will think that your child has educational needs that most children do not have.
 As a result, your family court orders need to be very clear about who can make decisions on behalf of your child and what contexts shared decision-making is necessary.

-You and your co-parent may have very different ideas about raising them best when it comes to your child’s areas.
+You and your co-parent may have very different ideas about raising them best in your child’s areas.
 These disagreements may have been the key reasons why you and your spouse got divorced in the first place.
-As such, it should come as no surprise to you that you all may have some problems and disagreements when it comes to dividing up parental rights and duties and how to work together as a team to raise your child in a divided household.
+As such, it should come as no surprise to you that you all may have some problems and disagreements regarding dividing parental rights and duties and how to work together as a team to raise your child in a divided household.
 Therefore, you should express your concerns with your attorney and allow them to help you negotiate for orders that consider your family’s shortcomings.

 What are some other factors which are essential in a special needs child custody case?

 Like any child custody case, the involvement of you and your Co-parent will be looked at in a special needs child custody case.
-If you have always taken a back seat to your spouse in a very rare and are involved in the day-to-day responsibilities associated with raising your special needs child, then that is something that will come up early and often in your case.
+If you have always taken a back seat to your spouse in a very rare way and are involved in the day-to-day responsibilities of raising your special needs child, then that will come up early and often in your case.
 As such, a judge would be less likely to award you a prominent role in decision-making for your child.

+I’m telling you that the time to become involved in your child’s life is not in a week or two before your custody or divorce case.
 Instead, some of the decisions regarding your child’s best interest in the future will likely become vested in your parent exclusively while you share rights and duties with them in most other regards.
-What I'm telling you is the time to become involved in your child's life is not in a week or two before your custody or divorce case.
 It would help if you were a constant force for stability and consistency in your child’s life in the years leading up to your family law case.

 While you may be a diligent parent who is always there for your child, if it is also shown that you have not worked well with your co-parent in trying to problem-solve their complex subjects and display an unwillingness to change that in the future, you will likely be given less say so in the day to take care of your child.
 On the other hand, if you have always shown a willingness to work with your co-parent no matter what difficulties you are presented with, that is a mark in your favor and can lead to more control over the day-to-day decision-making for your child.